johnalison/WorkingPhilosophy/Lists.md

   > Most people doing wrong are not bad people trying to be malicious.
   > Stupidity far more common than malice.

+- Proving things about poly-nominals usual much easier than proving things about integers: Poly-Nominals have roots and can be differentiated.
+   (Is there a notion of differentiation that can be applied to integers?
+Primes? ) (Fearless Symmetry)

 # Protocols

 - **Stoic Test Challenge**